kdeldycke/kevin-deldycke-blog/content/posts/how-open-source-an-internal-corporate-project-webping.md

     :::bash
     $ git filter-branch --force --prune-empty --tree-filter 'find ./ -not -ipath "*webping*" -and -not -path "./other-project/trunk/tools/web-ping*" -and -not -path "./other-project/trunk/tools" -and -not -path "./other-project/trunk" -and -not -path "./other-project" -and -not -path "./.git*" -and -not -path "./" | xargs rm -rf' -- --all

-Strangely enough, my `init` tag went of after the command above.
+Strangely enough, my `init` tag went off after the command above.
 So I had to rebased it to get it in line:

     :::bash
     $ git rebase init master